turingschool/curriculum/source/projects/event_reporter.markdown

 ### Learning & Practice Goals

-* Achieve functional comfort with implementing classes and methods
+* Become comfortable with implementing basic classes and methods
 * Demonstrate understanding of variable scope and lifecycle
 * Create multiple coordinating methods
 * Use default and named parameters